800 - BUSINESS PROCEDURES

 Revenue, from whatever source, is accounted for and classified under the official accounting system of the school district.
 It is the responsibility of the board treasurer to deposit the revenues received by the school district in a timely manner.
 School district funds from all sources will not be used for private gain or political purposes.

 Tuition fees received by the school district are deposited in the general fund.
-The tuition fees for kindergarten through twelfth grade during the regular academic school year are set by the board based upon the superintendent/designee's recommendation in compliance with current law.
+The tuition fees for kindergarten through twelfth grade during the regular academic school year are set by the board based upon the superintendent recommendation in compliance with current law.
 Tuition fees for summer school, driver's education and adult education are set by the board prior to the offering of the programs.

 Rental fees received by the school district for the rental of school district equipment or facilities are deposited in the general fund.
-It is the responsibility of the superintendent/designee to recommend to the board a fee schedule for renting school district property.
+It is the responsibility of the superintendent to recommend to the board a fee schedule for renting school district property.

 Proceeds from the sale of real property are placed in the physical plant and equipment levy (PPEL) fund.
+However, following a properly noticed public hearing, the board of directors may elect to deposit proceeds from the sale of real property or buildings into any fund under the control of the school corporation.
+Notice for the public hearing must be published in a newspaper of general circulation within the district not less than ten and no more than twenty days prior to the proposed public hearing.
+Notice of the public hearing must include the date, time and location of the public hearing, and a description of the proposed action.
 The proceeds from the sale of other school district property are placed in the general fund.
-However, following a properly noticed public hearing, the board of directors may elect to deposit proceeds from the sale of real property or buildings into any fund under the control of the school corporation.

 The board may claim exemption from the law prohibiting competition with private enterprise for the following activities:

-• Goods and services directly and reasonably related to the educational mission;
+- Goods and services directly and reasonably related to the educational mission;

-• Goods and services offered only to students, employees or guests which cannot be provided by private enterprise at the same or lower cost;
+- Goods and services offered only to students, employees or guests which cannot be provided by private enterprise at the same or lower cost;

-• Use of vehicles for charter trips offered to the public, full- or part-time, or temporary students;
+- Use of vehicles for charter trips offered to the public, full- or part-time, or temporary students;

-• Goods and services which are not otherwise available in the quantity or quality required by the school district;
+- Goods and services which are not otherwise available in the quantity or quality required by the school district;

-• Telecommunications other than radio or television stations;
+- Telecommunications other than radio or television stations;

-• Sponsoring or providing facilities for fitness and recreation;
+- Sponsoring or providing facilities for fitness and recreation;

-• Food service and sales; and,
+- Food service and sales;

-• Sale of books, records, tapes, software, educational equipment, and supplies.
+- Sale of books, records, tapes, software, educational equipment, and supplies.

 July 1979